Singular Learning Theory for Factor Analysis: Introduction

 At regular points, the model dimension yields the BIC-penalty term $\frac{d_k}{2}\log(n)$.
 However, the factor analysis model also has singularities that are important for the problem of selecting the number of factors $k$ \cite{drton:2009,sbic:2017}.
 The singularities correspond to the points $(\psi,\Lambda)$ at which the rank of the Jacobian of $\Sigma_k(\psi,\Lambda)$ drops.
 Singularities of the factor analysis model are studied in \cite[Theorem 5.9]{anderson1956}, which gives a general sufficient condition for a point being singular.
 In addition, a more explicit description of the singular points of the one factor model is given in \cite{drton:2009,li:2012}.

-The main theorem of this paper gives a bound on the learning coefficients for the factor analysis model.
+The main theorem of this paper gives a formula for the learning coefficients of the factor analysis model.
 The learning coefficients depend on the covariance matrix $\Sigma_0$ that defines the distribution of the observations $X_1,\dots,X_n$ as well as a prior distribution on the parameters $(\psi,\Lambda)$.
 We will consider the default case where the prior is a smooth and everywhere positive function, in which case the precise form of the prior has no further effect on learning coefficients.
-We show:
+Our results on learning coefficients can then be applied to model selection among factor analysis models via the sBIC.
+This has been implemented in the statistical programming environment \emph{R}~\cite{sBIC-R} with the necessary information from our main Theorem~\ref{thm:main-formula-intro} below.